Johanh0/Emergent/README.md

 ### **Database**

 > **Note:**
 > This project requires a MySQL database.
-You will need a database management tool like MySQL Workbench or phpMyAdmin to create and manage the database.
+You will need a database management tool like MySQL Workbench to create and manage the database.
 >
 > - Ensure that MySQL is installed and running on your system.
 > - Create a new database and provide its credentials below.